Pedroecz17/Pedroecz17/README.md

 Just a curiosity-driven human like **you**.
 Currently in the Ecuador Time Zone (ECT) 🇪🇨

-Engineering robotic systems is what I do most and I love it.
+Engineering robotic systems is what I do and love most.
 Right now I'm working on:

 TODO!
 [<img src="assets/example.png" alt="example" height="150px">]()